lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork1.md

 	   their code to you while you talk them through debugging it?

 ### Part 2: Create a file, edit it with vim, and push to GitHub
-* TODO: vimrc.
+* Create a `.vimrc` file in your home directory and customize it however you like.
+See the Lecture 1 videos for more details.
+* Create a git repository for the class and push a file to it, as shown in the Lecture 1 video.
+You can follow the video to accomplish all of these steps.
+	If you are still having trouble, we will also go through them together during class.
+1. If you do not have a GitHub account, create one.
-* Create a git repository named `csci112-2021-firstname-lastname` and clone it in your `/home/netid/` directory.
+2. Create a git repository named `csci112-2021-firstname-lastname` and clone it in your `/home/netid/` directory.
-* Inside the `csci112-2021-firstname-lastname` directory, create
+3. Inside the `csci112-2021-firstname-lastname` directory, create
 	following directories: `classwork`, `labs`, and `programs`.
-* Inside the `classwork` directory, create another directory called `classwork1`.
+4. Inside the `classwork` directory, create another directory called `classwork1`.
 Inside that directory, create a file called `first_file.txt`.
 	In that file, put whatever you want.
 For example:

 ```
 This is my first classwork assignment!
 ```
-* Add lgw2 as a collaborator (so that I can pull your work to grade it).
+5. Add lgw2 as a collaborator (so that I can pull your work to grade it).
-* Commit `first_file.txt` and add a tag of `classwork1`.
+6. Commit `first_file.txt` and add a tag of `classwork1`.
-* Push your changes to GitHub.
+7. Push your changes to GitHub.

 ## Grading - 10 points
-* 2 points - there is a post in the #random channel on Slack including the information described above.
+* 2 points - there is a post in the `#random` channel on Slack including the information described above.
 * 3 points - there is a direct message to Lucy in Slack answering all five questions listed above.